Database

 # No setup needed - the collection "orders" is created automatically

-# the first time db_insert runs
+# the first time db_insert or db_upsert writes to it

 result = await db_insert("orders", {